 - There are no luggage/bag storage rooms or lockers

-- Children under 12 years of age must be accompanied by an adult (a person of at least 18 years of age), who must hold their hand during the visit to the Highline Galleria.
+- Children under 12 years old must be accompanied by an adult (a person of at least 18 years of age), who must hold their hand during the visit to the Highline Galleria

 - Access with prams and pushchairs is not allowed.
-The walkway is physically challenging as there are steep connection staircases and very narrow passages.
+The path is difficult because there are steep connection staircases and very narrow passages

-- Engaging in any behaviour that may cause a hazard and/or jeopardise the safety of the visitor or others.
+- Any behaviour that may cause a hazard and/or jeopardise the safety of the visitor or others

-- Engaging in any behaviour that constitutes a breach of public order and/or decency according to the judgement of Seven Stars Galleria Italia Srl, including, for instance: smoking, gambling, collecting money in an unauthorised way, carrying out promotional activities both as an individual and as a group, organising political, sports or recreational activities, sunbathing, wearing masks
+- Any behaviours that constitutes a breach of public order and/or decency according to the judgement of Seven Stars Galleria Italia Srl, including, for instance: smoking, gambling, collecting money in an unauthorised way, carrying out promotional activities both as an individual and as a group, organising political, sports or recreational activities, sunbathing, wearing masks

-- Engaging in selling of goods by unauthorised subjects or in unauthorised places, unauthorised sale of tickets
+- Sale of goods by unauthorised subjects or in unauthorised places, unauthorised sale of Tickets

-- Engaging in unauthorised transmission and/or recording of data, for commercial purposes, using cellular telephones or other devices (video cameras, cameras, recorders, etc.)
+- Unauthorised transmission and/or recording of data, for commercial purposes, using cellular telephones or other devices (video cameras, cameras, recorders, etc.)

-- The access of unauthorised reporters and journalists with recording devices, video cameras and/or cameras
+- Access of unauthorised reporters and journalists with recording devices, video cameras and/or cameras

 - Attempts to access reserved areas

-- Requesting money or other goods without authorisation (for instance: beggars, musicians or singers at the entrance of or inside the Highline Galleria)
+- Request for money or other goods without authorisation (for instance: beggars, musicians or singers at the entrance of or inside the Highline Galleria)

 - Touching and damaging the catwalks and archaeological structures.
-You are reminded that the Law requires penalties for damages to works of art.
+You are reminded that the Law sets out penalties for damages to works of art

 It is not allowed to introduce, among others: